ValdemarOrn/Polyhedrus/Optimizations/1-Character.md

 Profiler shows the if() statement in the decimation loop as being fairly costly.
 My previous attempts to eliminate it proved more expensive.

 Unfortunately that's as low as I seem to be able to get it for now.

+I also tested using aligned malloc to allocate the buffer, it did not change anything (possibly already aligned correctly, or my CPU is not that sensitive to unaligned data).